Growth & Care

 Accent, Mass Planting, Hedges/Screening, General Garden Use

 Miss Kim Lilac is covered in stunning panicles of fragrant lavender flowers with pink overtones rising above the foliage in late spring that fade to white over time.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn an outstanding deep purple in the fall.
-The fruit is not ornamentally significant.

 Planting & Growing